nafisahomehidauda/-NETWORKWALKS-NAFISAH-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 * Security-tool experimentation

 ⚠️ Important: This laboratory must only be used for systems that you own or have explicit permission to test.
 Do not use the lab or its tools to attack unauthorized systems.

+🪜 Lab Setup Procedure
+Step 1.
+Install 7-Zip
+7-Zip was installed to extract the Kali Linux virtual-machine package, which may be distributed as a .7z archive.

+Tool: 7-Zip

+Step 2.
+Install VirtualBox
+VirtualBox was installed as the hypervisor.

+Step 3.
+Create the NAT Network
+A dedicated NAT Network was created in VirtualBox.

+Configuration: Network Name: NatNetwork IPv4 Prefix: 10.0.0.0/24 DHCP: Enabled IPv6: Disabled A NAT Network was selected because multiple virtual machines connected to the same NAT Network can communicate with one another while also having outbound network connectivity.

+This will allow future attacker and target VMs to communicate within the lab.

+Step 4.
+Import Kali Linux
+The Kali Linux virtual machine was downloaded from the official Kali Linux website and imported into VirtualBox.

+The VM network adapter was configured as follows:

+Adapter 1
+Attached to: NAT Network
+Network:     NatNetwork
+Adapter Type: Intel PRO/1000 MT Desktop

+Step 5.
+Configure the Kali Linux Network
+The Kali Linux network configuration was checked and configured with a consistent IPv4 address.

+Example configuration:

+IP Address: 10.0.0.2
+Subnet Mask: 255.255.255.0
+Gateway: 10.0.0.1
+DNS: 8.8.8.8, 10.0.0.1
+A consistent IP address makes it easier to document the lab and reference the Kali machine in future exercises.

+Step 6.
+Create a Clean VM Snapshot
+After completing the initial configuration, a VirtualBox snapshot was created.

+Example snapshot name:

+Clean Kali - Network Setup
+The snapshot represents the clean baseline of the laboratory.

+If a future exercise changes or damages the VM configuration, the machine can be restored to this baseline.